-Students are reminded that changes to their academic programme (adding or dropping courses) must be completed by the registration change deadline by submitting a request through the Portal or an Academic Change Form to the Office of the Registrar.
-Neither notifying the instructor nor discontinuing class attendance will suffice.
+Reminder: Changes to your academic programme (adding or dropping courses) must be completed by the registration change deadline by submitting an "Academic Change Form" to the Office of the Registrar.
+These forms are available through the RMC of Canada Portal.
+Notifying the instructor or discontinuing class attendance will suffice.

-5.6 Programme Withdrawal
+5.6 PROGRAMME WITHDRAWAL

-Students who wish to withdraw from the University must submit a request in writing to the Dean of Graduate Studies and Research.
+A student who wishes to withdraw from their programme must submit a request in writing to the Dean of Graduate Studies through their Programme Chair.
 Voluntary programme withdrawals after the 4th week of term normally result in forfeiture of tuition fees.
-Departments have the right to ask students to withdraw from the programme if progress is not satisfactory or if they have failed a course required for their programme.